Code of Conduct Policy

 Respect and responsibility are values for the entire school.
 Student behavior is expected to be appropriate for the particular situation and setting.
 Teachers manage student behavior within their classrooms.
 Students and teachers engage in discussions about behaviors and feelings and the well-being of each member of the class.

-To ensure the safety and productive environment for all students, the Demerit System will be in effect for students in grades fourth through eighth grades.
+To ensure the safety and productive environment for all students, the progressive discipline system will be in effect.
+To learn about the complete progressive discipline plan, please view the student handbook.

 The following acts or attempts of such acts by a student shall constitute sufficient cause for discipline, suspension or expulsion, whether on the school grounds immediately before, during and immediately after school hours; near the school grounds immediately before, during and immediately after school hours; at any time when a school is being used by any school group; off the school grounds at a school activity, function or event; or anywhere and anytime a student’s conduct has a real and substantial relationship to the lawful maintenance and operation of the school.